Private, In-Home Tutoring in Joliet, Illinois

-SchoolTutoring Academy’s tutoring programs for Joliet students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Joliet, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Joliet Public Schools District 86 has been serving students for over 100 years in Joliet, Illinois.
 The district is committed to providing safe schools for 21st century learners.
 The students are supported by not only the teachers and administrators, but their parents too, who are welcome at all of the schools.
 The Joliet Township High School District 204 contains the two high schools and the goal of this district is to educate students to be powerful and to be lifelong learners to add to society.

 Schools in Joliet include: